Demonstrating Race Conditions

-00:12 I have a little bit of a confession to make.
+00:12 I have a little confession to make.
 I actually went to school for a lot of this work.
-My research in grad school was on concurrency and parallelism and distributed computing.
-And it’s been many, many years since I did that, and the one thing I still remember is concurrency is hard.
+My research and grad school was on concurrency, parallelism and distributed computing.

 00:56 The nature of threaded computation means you can’t predict what order the code is going to run in, and depending on how those shared objects are used, it can affect the outcome.

-is the way to go.
-Python’s logger is actually thread-safe, and so multiple threads in a web server don’t cause this problem.
+01:51 If you’ve done any server-side web programming, you may have noticed that logging tends to be the way to go.
+Python’s logger is actually thread safe, and so multiple threads in a web server don’t cause this problem.

-02:05 Unfortunately, it does this through locking, which slows things down.
-And this is the compromise you always have to do with concurrency.
-The speed-up is there, but it’s often done at the expense of thread safety.
+02:03 Unfortunately, it does this through locking, which slows things down, and this is the compromise you always have to do with concurrency.
+Potential speed up is there, but it’s often done at the expense of thread safety.

-02:53 And the timing is all related to how the operating system and how Python schedules the threads and how long each thread is asked to execute.
-Race conditions can be brutal to try and track down.
+02:57 Since the timing is related to how the operating system schedules your threads, and how long each thread is given to execute, race conditions can be brutal to try and track down.

 03:07